queue-miscreant/vimcord/README.md

 - Globalize variables like reply buffer
 - temp buffer for messages
 - media links (videos, images) available from vim with alt-g (for image previews, etc)
+- image uploading

 Todo:
-- sign column tricks for private messages (display user connection status?)
 - sorting buffer

-- Syntax for discord markdown-like

-- Try using extmarks for usernames?
-- vertical tabs for stuff and things
 - show visited links with extmark highlights instead of syntax
+- variable cleanup, documentation

+- Maybe soon
+    - sign column tricks for private messages (display user connection status?)
+    - tabs instead of newlines for message continuation?
     - separate discord content out from "normal" reply window/message window pipeline
-- variable cleanup

 - Future
     - Multiple buffers: main accumulator, but can open one for each channel
+    - Syntax for discord pseudo-markdown
+    - Try using extmarks for usernames?